Mavhod/GodotSteam/README.md

 -------------
 Steam
 ```
-bool init()
+int init()
 	Needs to be called in order for this module to work properly.
-Returns true if succeed.

-bool is_steam_running()
-	Checks if a local Steam client is running.
+Returns:
+		OK - if everything initialized properly
+		FAILED - if initialization failed, nothing will work
+		ERR_NO_CLIENT - if there is no Steam client running, probably nothing will work
+		ERR_NO_CONNECTION - initialized, but can't connect to Steam servers.
+			Most of functionality will be restored once you connect (check "connection_changed" signal)

 void run_callbacks()
 	This is required for many functions to work properly (f.e. for users to emit "avatar_loaded" signal).